camunda/camunda-docs-manual/content/user-guide/process-engine/process-versioning.md

 {{< note title="Version Tag" class="info" >}}
 The version tag is only for tagging and will neither influence the `startProcessInstanceByKey` nor the `startProcessInstanceById` behavior.
 {{< /note >}}

+{{< note title="Latest Version" class="info" >}}
+The Process Definition `version` and `versionTag` are separate properties.
+When querying with `ProcessDefinitionQuery#latestVersion()`, the Process Definition with the largest `version` number is located for a given key.
+Adding a version tag filter to this query might provide an empty result if the latest Process Definition doesn't contain the queried version tag.
+{{< /note >}}

 # Process Instance Migration